 In our 2017 filing on the Notice of Inquiry (NOI) on mid-band spectrum, IEEE 802 called attention to the difficulties in securing sufficient spectrum for Wireless Local Area Networking (“WLAN”), commonly known as “Wi-Fi” devices.
 As we reported in that comment, the popularity of Wi-Fi, steeply rising demand, and changing technology (e.g., in particular the use of wider radio channels of 80 or 160 megahertz in size) is creating a spectrum shortage that the Commission needs to address.

-This comment seeks to highlight the current work of the relevant IEEE 802 work groups, task groups and study groups on future technology standards that will take advantage of existing and proposed technical rules for unlicensed devices in the 6 GHz range.
+This comment seeks to highlight the existing IEEE 802 standards and current work of the relevant IEEE 802 work groups, task groups and study groups on future technology standards that will take advantage of existing and proposed technical rules for unlicensed devices in the 6 GHz range.
 In doing so, IEEE 802 also wishes to acknowledge the Commission’s critical role in setting spectrum policy in order to provide opportunities for IEEE 802 technologies.

 IEEE 802.11 Standards

 IEEE 802.11 promulgates Wireless Local Area Network (WLAN) standards, commonly branded as “Wi-Fi”.
 As the Commission has recognized, the consumer appeal of WLAN has reached unprecedented levels, and continues to grow as consumers network more devices to their WLAN modems.
 Similarly, in the enterprise segment, WLAN has become more than just a technology allowing employees to log on to the enterprise network; it is rapidly becoming embedded in how businesses generate revenue or accomplish their mission, whether in agriculture, banking, retail, education, healthcare and more.
-For this reason, the commercial activity and interest in WLAN is revealed in the large number of voters in IEEE 802.11 today – well over 300.
-Designation of voter status requires that individuals maintain attendance at group meetings and web conferences over time.
-Voting rights therefore indicate persistent interest in a particular standard under discussion.

-The IEEE 802.11 task group has produced an evolving set of standards for WLAN, each one more capable than the last, and similarly, today an active Task Group is working to promulgate IEEE 802.11ax which improves upon the current IEEE 802.11ac technology.
-The Task Group is presently in the phase of recirculating ballots to attract sufficient voters, and appears to be on track to publish “ax” in 2020, approximately six years after work began.
-Significantly, in December 2017, the IEEE 802 Executive Committee approved a revision to the scoping document for the “ax” standard to permit WLAN devices to utilize spectrum in the 5925-7125 MHz range, in addition to spectrum presently available in the 5 GHz range.
+The IEEE 802.11 Working Group has produced an evolving set of standards for WLAN, each one more capable than the last, and similarly, today an active project is working to develop IEEE 802.11ax that improves upon the current IEEE 802.11ac technology.
+The IEEE 802.11ax standard is on track to be published in 2020 and will enable WLAN devices to utilize spectrum in the 5925-7125 MHz range, in addition to spectrum presently available in the 5 GHz range.

 For spectrum policy purposes, there are several aspects of IEEE 802.11ax that are important to understand.
 First, the standard utilizes the same channel raster as IEEE 802.11ac – namely, channels that can be 160 MHz wide, and that can operate in channel widths of 80 MHz, 40 MHz, or 20 MHz.
 Like its predecessors, “ax” is deployed using an access point and associated stations, sometimes known as “clients”.
 While the access point is ordinarily deployed in infrastructure, it can also be deployed in a mobile device.